Corrupt Rafale deal has led to a Rs 21,075-crore loss to state exchequer, claims Congress

 The party demanded a thorough probe after a French online journal reported that millions of euros were paid to an Indian middleman to influence the agreement.

-The Congress on Friday sought a thorough inquiry into India’s purchase of Rafale fighter jets after a French online journal reported that plane maker Dassault and French defence electronics firm Thales paid millions of euros to Sushen Gupta, an Indian middleman, to influence the deal.
+The Congress on Friday sought a thorough inquiry into India’s purchase of Rafale fighter jets after a French online journal reported that aircraft maker Dassault and French defence electronics firm Thales paid millions of euros to Sushen Gupta, an Indian middleman, to influence the deal.

 Congress chief spokesperson Randeep Surjewala alleged that the state exchequer had lost Rs 21,075 crore because of corruption in the Rafale deal.
 “The scandalous expose of facts and string of documents have uncovered a concerted collusion to defraud the public exchequer,” a statement said.

-Surjewala questioned how a private individual became so powerful to influence the decisions of the Narendra Modi government in what is one of India’s biggest defence deals.
+Surjewala questioned how a private individual became powerful enough to influence the decisions of Narendra Modi’s government in what is one of India’s biggest defence deals.
 “Does it not require a thorough independent investigation?” he asked.
 “The government can no longer hide and it must answer to the people of India.”

 Notably, Gupta was arrested by the Enforcement Directorate in March 2019, on charges of money laundering.
 The charges against him relate to the 2013 corruption scandal, dubbed “Choppergate”, which centred on a 550-million-euro contract for the sale to India of helicopters manufactured by the Italian-British firm AgustaWestland.